-What To Do After A Possible Bone Fracture
+What To Do After A Possible Bone Fracture in Chicago

 If you have questions about the type of bone fracture you have, or whether you have one at all, consult your primary care physician immediately.
 Your doctor will thoroughly examine you to see if there’s evidence of a bone fracture.
 If there is, your doctor will order X-rays, CT scans, and possibly other tests to get a closer look.